florianfesti/boxes/documentation/src/install.rst

 Getting the Inkscape plugins to run will likely need manual installation (see above).
 Note that Inkscape may come with its own Python.
-If you run into trouble or have better installation instructions please open a ticket on Git Hub.
+If you run into trouble or have better installation instructions please open a ticket on GitHub.